ganley/sliding_tiles/README.md

 # sliding_tiles

 Fun with sliding-tile puzzles.
-These are the kind with differently-sized pieces, such as Quzzle and John Conway's Century, not the kind with unit-sized pieces like the 15 puzzle or the many variations with images.
+These are the kind with differently-sized rectangular pieces, such as Quzzle and John Conway's Century, not the kind with unit-sized pieces like the 15 puzzle or the many variations with images.

 There's a simple web widget in `web`, and I'm working on a solver which